Royal Opens the New Waste to Energy Facility at Billingham, Teesside

-Operation of the new energy from waste plant will allow the three councils to significantly reduce their reliance on landfill, transfer their residual waste to Teesside and provide residents with a more sustainable waste management service by using waste to produce sufficient electricity to power around 30,000 homes.
+Operation of the new Waste to Energy plant will allow the three councils to significantly reduce their reliance on landfill, transfer their residual waste to Teesside and provide residents with a more sustainable waste management service by using waste to produce sufficient electricity to power around 30,000 homes.
 Development of this facility follows the award of a 25-year waste management contract in 2011 to SITA Consortium by the South Tyne and Wear Waste Management Partnership.
 The facility is conceived to treat 256’000 tonnes of waste every year that is not either recycled or composted, there of 190,000 tonnes from the North-East councils.

 Official opening with Royal attendance